-Use the Xilinx Zynq-based radio as an I/O peripheral to transmit and receive real-time arbitrary waveforms using MATLAB® System objects or Simulink® blocks.
+Use the Xilinx Zynq-based radio as an I/O peripheral to transmit and receive real-time arbitrary waveforms.

-Transmit and receive RF signals out of the box, enabling quick testing of SDR designs under real-world conditions.
+Transmit and receive RF signals out of the box and configure RF radio settings easily, enabling quick testing of SDR designs under real-world conditions.

-In Simulink, customize and prototype SDR algorithms.
-Target only the FPGA fabric of the device, or deploy partitioned hardware-software co-design implementations across the ARM® processor and the FPGA fabric of the device (Windows® operating system only).
+Customize and prototype wireless communications algorithms.
+Target only the FPGA fabric of the device, or deploy partitioned hardware-software co-design implementations across the ARM® processor and the FPGA fabric of the device.